Online Sportsbook Apps Still Playing the Waiting Game in New York

 MGM established a partnership with ROAR Digital.
 The key goal was to build the best online sportsbook app on the market.
 The app has been enormously successful in West Virginia, Nevada, Mississippi and Indiana.

 BetMGM added Colorado earlier this month.
 BetMGM continues to be ready when states legalize sports betting.
-The diversity of their betting platform and variety of bets is strong point.
+The diversity of their betting platform and the variety of bets is a strong point.